softlimit/theme-envy/readme.md

 Theme Envy is a Shopify development environment optimized for performance using Node, Webpack, Tailwind, and custom build processes for repeatable code beyond liquid snippets.

+What you can do with Theme Envy
+* Easily share schema across sections and theme settings
+* Tailwind, Webpack, out of the box
+* Manage section schema with Javascript files `{% schema 'schema-section.js' %}`
+* Use subdirectories in `/snippets`, `/sections`, etc.
+* Manage app and feature integrations using our `hooks` and `installs` system.
+* Directly reference breakpoints and other values in `theme.config.js` from your liquid files eg: `{% theme 'breakpoints.md' %}`
+* Share code around your theme using `partials`, even within `{% liquid %}` tags.
+Theme Envy replaces the `{% partial '_example-file' %}` with the code from the referenced file.
+* Set starter content for new features and elements to establish consistency in your code base.
+* Manage all code for discrete features in their own subdirectories.
+* Import an existing Shopify theme
+* Automatically load Web Components/HTML Custom Elements only when they are in the DOM
+* Super fast build and watch times

 Table of Contents
 - [Installation](#installation)
 - [Getting Started](#getting-started)